<< Back to current wolves

 Arrived at Mission: Wolf on July 9, 2007

-As a pup, Abe looked and acted like a wild wolf with few dog traits other than his happy attitude to ward meeting new people.
+As a pup, Abe looked and acted like a wild wolf with few dog traits other than his happy attitude toward meeting new people.
 By six months of age, he was not growing as big as expected and by the time he was a year old it was apparent Abe was more dog than wolf.
-By two years of age, some question if little Abe had much wolf ancestry at all.
+By two years of age, some questioned if little Abe had much wolf ancestry at all.

-Regardless of his background, Abe and Magpie make a dynamic team and thrive on meeting new people and exploring the country with the wolf bus.
+Regardless of his background, Abe and Magpie make a dynamic team and thrive on meeting new people and exploring the country in the wolf bus.

 In the summer of 2010 Abe and Magpie were surprised when three young wolf pups named Farah, Zeab and Apollo arrived.
 These pups arrived as babies and are now very bonded to Magpie and Abe as family.
-They are now known as the Ambassador pack.
+These five were known as the Ambassador pack.
 All five are outgoing and very social around people.
 They have successfully completed a full tour of New England and are a dynamic part of the ambassador wolf program as a “pack” of wolves that walks into a room of people.
-In the fall of 2011 we split up the pack, so that Farah and Apollo now live by themselves.
+In the fall of 2011 we split up the pack, so that Farah and Apollo now live together, apart from the pack.
 Abraham misses them, but still enjoys acting as a father to Zeab, who continues to visit schools around the ocuntry with his "parents."

 In May 2013, Abe and Magpie adopted Tiger and Rosie, two pups from a private wolf sanctuary in Florida.
 Abe acts as their firm but fair father, and has welcomed the pups into the Ambassador pack.